ukaea/PROCESS/documentation/proc-pages/eng-models/plant-availability.md

 $$ A_{\text{tot}} = 1 - (U_{\text{planned}} + U_{\text{unplanned}} + U_{\text{planned}}U_{\text{unplanned}}) $$

-where $U_{unplanned}$ is unplanned unavailability.
+where $U_{\text{unplanned}}$ is unplanned unavailability.
 The cross term takes account of overlap between planned and unplanned unavailability.

 This model uses the unplanned unavailability calculations implemented in `iavail = 2` (see above).
 This includes the magnets, divertor, first wall and blanket, balance of plant, heating and current drive, and vacuum systems.
 The centrepost unplanned unavailability $U_{\text{unplanned,CP}}$ is provided by the user i.e. how often do you expect the centrepost to break over its lifetime.
 These unplanned unavailabilities are then added to $U_{\text{unplanned,CP}}$ to give $U_{\text{unplanned}}$.